ANNYDEVV/ANNY-AI/README.md

 6. **Massive Viral Potential**: Becoming the first AI to achieve millionaire status through memecoin trading will capture global attention, making $SHILL one of the most talked-about tokens in the crypto world.

+7. **Future Staking and Revenue Sharing**: $SHILL holders will be able to stake their tokens and earn revenue sharing in $SOL, creating an additional layer of passive income and incentivizing long-term holding.

 ## Tokenomics

 - **Token Name**: Shill Token